jlebrijo/open-dock/README.md

 * TODO: `ops reship HOST_NAME` unship/ship all containers from host.
 * `ops configure HOST_NAME` configure all containers with chef.
 * `ops ssh HOST_NAME [CONTAINER_NAME]` ssh connection to host or container
+* TODO: `ops graph` creates a graphic with all hosts and nodes in the project

 ## Create your infrastructure project (/ops)